camchardukian/camchardukian-Daily-Coding-Journal/July 2019/2019-07-09-DailyCoding.md

 // We'll eventually break out of our loop and return reductionCount as our solution to this algorithm!
 ```
 19:39 -- My family is pushing me to come eat as it's our last night together.
 I'm going to eat dinner, and then hopefully finish solving this algorithm later tonight.

+UPDATE: Didn't get around to any additional coding.
+Will be flying back home to Vietnam tomorrow, so it will be difficult to get any coding in tomorrow also.

 ___
-**Total time spent coding today**:
+**Total time spent coding today**: 41 minutes

-**Total time spent coding thus far in July 2019**:
+**Total time spent coding thus far in July 2019**: 20 hours 26 minutes

-**Total lifetime hours of coding**:
+**Total lifetime hours of coding**: 670 hours 46 minutes